essentialkaos/sslcli/readme.md

 ## Installation

-To build the SSLLabs Client from scratch, make sure you have a working Go 1.5+ workspace ([instructions](https://golang.org/doc/install)), then:
+To build the SSLScan Client from scratch, make sure you have a working Go 1.5+ workspace ([instructions](https://golang.org/doc/install)), then:

 ```
-go get github.com/essentialkaos/ssllabs_client
+go get github.com/essentialkaos/sslcli
 ```

-If you want update SSLLabs Client to latest stable release, do:
+If you want update SSLScan Client to latest stable release, do:

 ```
-go get -u github.com/essentialkaos/ssllabs_client
+go get -u github.com/essentialkaos/sslcli
 ```

 ## Prebuilt binaries

-You can download prebuilt binaries for Linux and OS X from [EK Apps Repository](https://apps.kaos.io/ssllabs-client/).
+You can download prebuilt binaries for Linux and OS X from [EK Apps Repository](https://apps.kaos.io/sslcli/).

 ## Feature list